 Once you have received an offer of admission, your next step is to accept the offer, which tells the University that you intend to enroll.
-All students accept their offer by paying a non refundable $200 enrollment fee.
+All students accept their offer by paying the non-refundable enrollment fee.

 3. Reserve Your On-Campus Housing.